jacklijiahui/EE209AS_lab1/README.md

 # EE209AS_lab1
-This is Lab 1 for EE209 Robotic.
+This is Lab 1 for EE209 Robotics.